YoobeeWebTutors/yoobee-web-best-practices/best-practices/web-proposal.md

 When producing a web proposal at Yoobee School of Design, you should:

 * Ensure document is free of spelling or grammar mistakes
+* Give the document a clear information heirarchy that can be skimmed easliy
 * Describe functionality and structure clearly through diagrams
 * Be explicit when showing concept development
 * Favour visualisation tools (diagrams, charts, mock-ups, etc) over text.
 Avoid walls of text
-* Include all necessary components from the Yoobee Web Proposal Guide
+* Include all necessary components from the [Yoobee Web Proposal Guide](../best-practices/web-proposal.md)

 ## Client documentation